tensorflow/build/tf_oss_dashboard/help.md

 - The "cl/..." badge on each commit links to Google's internal code review system and is unavailable to external users.
 This is the same as the "PiperOrigin-RevId" Git trailer in each commit message.
+- You can zoom out to fit more jobs on the page at once.
 - Click on a star to favorite that job.
-Favorites move to the front of the section.
-The ordering is only stable after refreshing the page.
+Favorites are displayed in the "Favorites" section at the top, in the same order as they are on the page.
 - "Public" build results should be visible to external users.
 "Internal" build results are only visible to Googlers.
 - Each "diff" links to the diff between this commit and the previous commit for